youshy/old-blog/_posts/2020-05-21-How-To-Exit-Vim.md

 title: How To Exit Vim
 ---

-How to exit VIM in three simple steps.
+How to exit Vim in three simple steps.

 Using Go, of course.